ScientiFox/mucklet-bot-python/README.md

 One this dictionary is created, you can add it to the `COMMANDS` list in `command_executing_bot.py`, which makes it available for scanning by the main process, and makes the module availble to execute.

 To actually write your own bot, the `bot_template.py` script is included as a starting point.
 As written, the sole function within, `demo_bot`, can be added to the `command_executing_bot` pipeline as described above, or run independently, thus providing an example of how you may also write your own stand alone bot as well.
-Note that if run stand alone, it will immediately start up with its own functionality, and when terminated the process will stop (in `command_executing_bot`, when one module is terminated, another may be started using the command interface).
+Note that if run stand alone, it will immediately start up with its own functionality, and when terminated the process will stop (in `command_executing_bot`, when one module is terminated using `msg bot char=stop` another may be started using the command interface).

 This script implements all the basics needed to run a bot using the same standards as in the rest of the included modules, including the basic imports needed to use the `Mucklet_Python_Bot_V03` module for managing the API and the utility_bots package, which includes several fundamental functions.